viniciusvn/todo-app-flask/README.md

 # todo-app-flask

-To Do List with CRUD
+To Do List with CRUD.